CogWorks/LoL/readme.txt

 may need to run:
-$ sudo apt-get install libmysqlclient-dev if you get "EnvironmentError: mysql_config not found"
+$ sudo apt-get install libmysqlclient-dev if you get "EnvironmentError: mysql_config not found" if your ubuntu machine doesnt have cffi
+$ sudo apt-get install python-cffi

 then you should be able to add the following line to gain access to the lol module